 Let’s take a closer look at how to identify which condition your raspberry plant might have, and how to fix it.

-Raspberry plants are deciduous, so it’s normal for their leaves to naturally yellow, brown, and drop in the fall and winter.
-This is a survival strategy many plants picked up to successfully live in cooler, more temperate climates.
+Raspberry plants are deciduous, so it’s normal for their leaves to naturally turn red, yellow, and brown before dropping in the fall and winter.
+This is a survival strategy many plants adapted to successfully live in cooler, more temperate climates.

 By shedding their leaves, the plants enter a dormant state—similar to a bear hibernating.